-Australia has the largest tropical coast line in the world and has two of the largest reef structures in the world.
+Australia has the largest tropical coastline globally and has two of the largest reef structures in the world.

-The Great Barrier Reef stretches over 2,300 kilometre along the eastern coast of Australia and the Ningaloo reef is about 300 kilometres long in the north-western coast of the country.
+The Great Barrier Reef stretches over 2,300 kilometres along the eastern coast of Australia, and the Ningaloo reef is about 300 kilometres long on the north-western coast of the country.

-While those reefs are impressive they are only a portion of the reefs found around the coast.
-While scuba diving can be found through the country the greatest concentration of diving is on the two reefs mentioned.
+While those reefs are impressive, they are only a portion of the reefs found around the coast.
+While you can find scuba diving through the country, the greatest concentration of diving is on the two reefs mentioned.

-These are by no means small areas and dive centre are located in different areas.
+These are by no means small areas, and the dive centre is located in different areas.

 While diving from day boats provide some outstanding diving, the best dive sites are more remote and are best visited by Liveaboard dive vessels.

-The nature of the Liveaboard are different around the different areas of the country.
-The Whitsundays are known as a sailing destination with some of the best sailing in the world.
+The nature of the Liveaboard is different around the different areas of the country.
+The Whitsundays is known as a sailing destination with some of the best sailing in the world.

-The Ningaloo reef area is more remote and the boats get less customers resulting in a slower laid back industry.
+The Ningaloo reef area is more remote, and the boats get the fewer customer,s resulting in a slower laid back industry.

 Cairns Based Liveaboards

-The largest concentration of Liveaboard diving can be found in North Queensland around the cities of Cairns and Douglas.
+The largest concentration of Liveaboard diving can be found in North Queensland around the city of Cairns.

 Cairns is the home port for two different areas of the Great Barrier Reef.

-Some of the dive vessels such as the world renown Spoilsport from Mike Ball’s expeditions and the Spirit of Freedom explore the northern most reefs of Australia’s Great Barrier Reef including the Ribbon Reefs and even extend out past the Australian continental shelf to Osprey reef in the Coral Sea.
+Some of the dive vessels, such as the world-renowned Spoilsport from Mike Ball’s expeditions and the Spirit of Freedom, explore the northernmost reefs of Australia’s Great Barrier Reef, including the Ribbon Reefs and even extend out past the Australian continental shelf to Osprey Reef in the Coral Sea.

-With the popularity of the Great Barrier Reef for scuba diving, snorkeling and just sightseeing, the cities of Cairns has one of the largest daily dive fleets in the world.
+With the popularity of the Great Barrier Reef for scuba diving, snorkelling and just sightseeing, the cities of Cairns has one of the largest daily dive fleets in the world.

-Scuba Divers have a number of different dive operator to choose from to take them to a variety of dive sites both near some of the inner reefs and out to the outer reefs which are less than two hours away.
+Scuba Divers have several different dive operators to choose from to take them to various dive sites near some of the inner reefs and out to the outer reefs less than two hours away.

 Many of these dive operators also operate Liveaboard vessels.